V11xtus/ClientSettingsManager/README.md

 Step 3: The Setup is asking you to get the Roblox Versions folder.
 DO NOT CHOOSE UR CURRENT ROBLOX VERSION.
 It should be C:\Whatever is behind this\Roblox\Versions.

 Step 4: You can exit out of the setup.exe.

+Step 5: If the Config.txt isn't in the same folder as the ClientSettingsManager folder, then you must move it in there.